-I am a Research Fellow in Education and International Development, and the convenor of the International Teachers, Education and Sustainable Development research group (RITES) at the Open University.
+I am a Senior Research Fellow in International Education, and the convenor of the International Teachers, Education and Sustainable Development research group (RITES) at the Open University.
 I am responsible for the academic direction of this group and, in collaboration with the international education academic director, am currently focused on more strategically embedding research within the university’s international teaching projects in order to extend the evidence base for our practical work and strengthen the group’s collective intellectual narrative.

-I lead and co-lead a range of internally and externally-funded projects focusing on teacher development and practice in low-resource contexts using visual, creative and collaborative methodologies.
-I have just finished a project for World Vision which used visual mapping to understand the working and learning contexts of teachers in the most remote schools in Zimbabwe.
+I lead and co-lead a range of internally and externally-funded projects focusing on education and teacher development in low-resource contexts using visual, creative and collaborative methodologies.
+I currently lead the research strand of the SAGE (Supporting Adolescent Girls' Education) Programme - a collaboration between the OU and Plan International.
+This research is using a storytelling approach to map girls' aspirations as they participate in a community education programme.
 In August 2017 I was awarded funding from the AHRC to develop and lead a network of expert and early career researchers focusing on storytelling approaches for understanding learning exclusions in urban schools in Sub-Saharan Africa (the iBali Network).
 Other recent studies include: conceptualisations of education for social justice in colleges of education in Ghana (The Spencer Foundation); the impact of different modes of teacher education on the learning outcomes of pupils in rural Malawi (Open University) and; the use of participatory video as a research tool in remote communities (Open University and Humana People to People).
-I have recently been Co-I on projects which include: the impact of open educational resources on teacher educators' practice in Tanzania, Uganda, Rwanda and Mauritius (ROER4D - Freda Wolfenden is PI) and; policies and practices around English medium instruction in Ghana and India (British Council/CBfT - Elizabeth Erling is PI).
+I have recently been Co-I on projects which include: the impact of open educational resources on teacher educators' practice in Tanzania, Uganda, Rwanda and Mauritius (ROER4D - Freda Wolfenden as PI) and; policies and practices around English medium instruction in Ghana and India (British Council/CBfT - Elizabeth Erling as PI).

 I was previously a researcher for the Teacher Education in Sub-Saharan Africa (TESSA) programme, which creates and supports the use of open educational resources (OER) for teachers and teacher educators.
 My PhD, awarded in 2012, was one of the first studies to apply Amartya Sen’s capability approach to the issue of teacher professional development in low income countries.
 I developed a new model of professional capability for women teachers in rural Sub-Saharan African schools, which sits at the heart of the book 'Quality teaching and the capability approach: evaluating the work and governance of women teachers in rural Sub-Saharan Africa' (Routledge, 2015).